Professor of Macro Practice, Global Practice

 Co-Director, Center for Social Innovation

-Tiziana Dearing is an Associate Professor of Macro Practice.
+Tiziana Dearing is Professor for Macro Practice and Co-Director of the Center for Social Innovation at Boston College.
+She is a Co-Founding Director, with Ruth McRoy and David Takeuchi, of the Research and Innovations in Social, Economic, and Environmental Equity (RISE3) at Boston College.
 Her current teaching focuses on social innovation and leadership.
-Additional research and teaching interests include poverty and inequity, especially in urban environments, and social justice in public policy.
+Additional research and teaching interests include race, poverty and inequity, especially in urban environments, nonprofits and philanthropy, and social justice in public policy.

 Professor Dearing comes to the School of Social Work from the world of practice, where she led a number of anti-poverty organizations, including Boston Rising, a start-up anti-poverty fund, and Catholic Charities of the Archdiocese of Boston, where she was the first woman president.
 Professor Dearing also served as the Executive Director of the Hauser Center for Nonprofit Organizations at Harvard University and spent nearly a decade as a management consultant both to Fortune 500 companies and to mission-driven nonprofit organizations.

-Professor Dearing serves on a number of charitable boards such as Community Resources for Justice and advisory councils such as 90.9 WBUR and the Center for Social Policy at UMass/Boston.
+Professor Dearing serves on the board of SparkShare and on several advisory councils, such as 90.9 WBUR, UTEC, and InncerCity Weightlifting.
 She has served as a member of the editorial board of the Nonprofit and Voluntary Sector Quarterly, a scholarly journal on the nonprofit sector, and in 2012 was appointed by the Commonwealth of Massachusetts to serve on Governor Patrick’s Commission on a Cashless EBT Payment System.

 Listen to Tiziana Dearing discuss the recent shooting in South Carolina of an unarmed black man by a white police officer on WBZ NightSide with Dan Rea and how the event is embedded in a national conversation on race relations. »